TMEIT/reglementet/english/markdown/tmeit_reglemente_en.md

 Decision about exclusion is made by the Masters Council.

 ## 3. The board, the Masters

 ### 3.1 Authorization
 The board is TMEIT's executive authority.
-It is responsible for TMEIT's activities and represent TMEIT.
+The board is responsible for TMEIT's operations and reports to the committee meeting, it also represents TMEIT towards other organisations.

 ### 3.2 Designation
 Board members are called Masters (Mästare).

 ### 3.3 Composition
-The board is made up of the: Master of Traditions (TraditionsMästar), vice Master of Traditions (vice TraditionsMästar), Master of the Treasury (SkattMästare), Master of the Pub (PubMästaren) and the Master of Scrolls (SkriptMästare).
+The board is made up of the: Master of Traditions (TraditionsMästaren), vice Master of Traditions (vice TraditionsMästaren), Master of the Treasury (SkattMästaren), Master of the Pub (PubMästaren) and the Master of Scriptures (SkriptMästaren).

 ### 3.4 Areas of responsibility
 #### 3.4.1 The Masters
 The Master's Council shall, at the start of each term, review which members have been inactive for longer than permitted by §2.7 and thereafter exclude them from TMEIT according to §2.7.

-The Master's Council shall decide about temporarily consider a Marshal as not a full member if they have broken the requirements for elevation to Marshal in §2.4.3 or the obligations for Marshals in §2.3.
+The Master's Council shall decide about temporarily consider a Marshal as not a full member if they have broken the requirements for elevation to Marshal in §2.4.3, or the obligations for Marshals in §2.3.

 #### 3.4.2 The Master of Traditions (TraditionsMästaren)
 The Master of Traditions is responsible for, together with the vice Master of Traditions, the operations of TMEIT.

-The Master of Traditions is responsible for, together with the Master of the Treasury, the economy of TMEIT.
+The Master of Traditions is responsible for, together with the Master of the Treasury, TMEIT's economy.

 #### 3.4.3 Vice Master of Traditions (vice TraditionsMästaren)
 The vice Master of Traditions is responsible for, together with the Master of Traditions, the operations of TMEIT.